[Analysis] Europe must stop falling into the ISIS trap

 Islamophobia is becoming an increasing problem in Europe.
 There is no doubt that 9/11, as well as the terrorist attacks in Paris, Brussels, and other European cities have created a fear of Islam and Muslims all over Europe.

-This has resulted in a discourse on the right that 'we' have to defend Christian Europe against Islam, just like 'we' did in the battle of Poitier in 732, and the sieges of Vienna in 1529 and 1683.
+This has resulted in a discourse on the right that 'we' have to defend Christian Europe against Islam, just like 'we' did in the battle of Poitiers in 732, and the sieges of Vienna in 1529 and 1683.

 Appointing an EU commissioner to defend "the European way of life" is an example of how a far-right discourse has been integrated in the thinking of the European Commission.